Ctrlmonster/koota-tree-queries/README.md

 import {createTreeQuery} from "./tree-query";

 const Likes = createTreeQueryFilter((entity1, entity2, world) => {
-  // use any criteria you'd like:
+  // use any criteria you like, e.g:
-  // compute distance between them to see if they're close,
+  // - compute distance between them to see if they're close,
-  // check if they have the same target, roll a dice,
+  // - check if they have the same target
+  // - roll a dice,
   // you name it.

   return likes(entiy1, entity2);